 1945 – 1972

-The 1945 version rightfully earned the status of the most minimalist logo of the studio.
-The designers kept the 20th CENTURY FOX lettering but simplified it to no cross lines or three-dimensional effects.
-The most noticeable element they did was the number “20”: the numbers were enlarged and lined up in a staircase.
+The 1945 version rightfully earned the title of the studio’s most minimalist logo.
+The designers kept the 20th CENTURY FOX lettering but simplified it, removing cross lines and three-dimensional effects.
+The most noticeable element they used was the number “20”: the digits were enlarged and arranged in a staircase pattern.
 The perfectly round zero resembled the letter “O” in shape and thickness, as in the word “FOX.”
 The lowercase “t” (from “th”) lacked a horizontal stroke on the left side, so it merged with the adjacent zero.
-The last two words of the company name were on the second line and were written in bold black font with rounded ends.
+The last two words of the company name were on the second line, written in bold black font with rounded ends.

 1972 – 1982

 In 1972, the studio attempted to merge the two old logos into one new one.
-It kept the font from the second version but straightened the numbers slightly, removed half of the horizontal stroke from the letter “t,” and stretched the letters in words to create a three-dimensional effect.
+It kept the font from the second version but slightly straightened the numbers, removed half of the horizontal stroke from the letter “t,” and stretched the letters in words to create a three-dimensional effect.
 The structure was borrowed from the very first logo.
 At the same time, the back of the text became black, and a kind of “pedestal” appeared at the bottom.
 Another new element is a semicircular arch consisting of two dark lines of different thicknesses.

 1982 – 1987